-Private sector information technology (IT) and cybersecurity companies may have new opportunities to contract with the Department of Management Services (DMS) in its implementation of provisions of the bill.
+Private sector IT and cybersecurity companies may have new opportunities to contract with the DMS in its implementation of provisions of the bill.

 A private entity with a contract with an individual agency for the storage or other function related to agency data may incur legal fees relating to the attempted renegotiation of its ongoing contract.